michael2008/ME-Live-Doc/docs/user-guide.md

 After installation, DataMesh Catalog will be produced on Start Menu, including relevant operations on Re start and Stop service as well as some demo programs.
 Click Start Service of MeshExpert, wait for a while and open the browser, input localhost, then click Enter.
 If there is a log-in page, you succeed to start service.

-Stop and Restart service can be achieved by respectively clicking Stop MeshExpert and Restart MeshExpert in DataMesh Catalog.
+Stopping and restarting service can be achieved by clicking Stop MeshExpert and Restart MeshExpert in DataMesh Catalog, respectively.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26624704/45838afe-4624-11e7-8132-aa1a492c7060.png" </p>